 How to clothe your family in scarlet:

-Start a new habit with your family this week to better clothe them in scarlet.
+Start a new habit this week to better clothe your family in scarlet.
 Here are some ideas:

 - If you don’t already, pray before each meal, as a family